Measuring Social Anxiety In Social Media Users

 For example, one prompt within the Shared Content Anxiety category was: “I am concerned about being ridiculed by others for the content I have shared.”

 The measurements were developed through an examination of the current literature, then through the data collection of participant groups in two phases.
 The researchers collected data on each participant’s demographics and social media use in phase one.
-Phase two was used to validate the conclusions of phase one.
+Phase Two was used to validate the conclusions of Phase One.

 Why Do We Need To Measure Social Anxiety for Social Media Users?